galaxyproject/ansible-galaxy/README.md

 Install Galaxy as per the current production server best practices:

-- Galaxy code (clone) is "clean": no configs or mutable data live underneath the clone
+- Galaxy code (clone) is "clean": no configs or managed data live underneath the clone
 - Galaxy code and static configs are privilege separated: not owned/writeable by the user that runs Galaxy
 - Configuration files are not world-readable
 - PostgreSQL is used as the backing database